ehochw01/Regex-Tutorial/gist-template.md

 **^**

 This more or less signifies the start of a pattern.
-A string that matches this regex would start with whatever literal characters or patter follow the "^".
+A string that matches this regex would start with whatever literal characters or pattern follow the "^".
 More on this later.

 Now onto the first pattern grouping: